HVAC Guides

 That matters in the Coastal Bend, where humidity changes the equation.
 A house set to 78 can feel fine if the system is removing moisture properly.
 The same 78 can feel sticky and uncomfortable if humidity is high, airflow is weak, or the system is oversized and short cycles.

 So yes, there are recommended ranges.
-But the best thermostat settings summer strategy is not about chasing a magic number.
-It is about finding the setting your system can maintain efficiently while still keeping the space comfortable.
+But the best thermostat settings summer strategy isn’t about chasing a magic number.
+It’s about finding the setting your system can maintain efficiently while still keeping the space comfortable.

 How to set your thermostat for comfort and lower bills

 Start with a realistic occupied setting.
-If you usually keep the thermostat at 72 because anything warmer feels unbearable, it is worth asking why.
-Sometimes the issue is not the setting itself.
-It could be poor airflow, dirty filters, low refrigerant, leaky ducts, weak insulation, or a thermostat reading that is not accurate.
+If you usually keep the thermostat at 72 because anything warmer feels unbearable, it’s worth asking why.
+Sometimes the issue isn’t the setting itself.
+It could be poor airflow, dirty filters, low refrigerant, leaky ducts, weak insulation, or a thermostat reading that’s not accurate.

 If your system is working properly, try increasing the temperature by one degree and live with it for a few days.
 Then adjust again if needed.
 Small changes are easier on your comfort level and your utility bill than big swings.

 A moderate setback usually works better.
-If you are home most of the day, there may not be much benefit in changing the setting at all.
+If you’re home most of the day, there may not be much benefit in changing the setting at all.
 If the house is empty for eight to ten hours, bumping it up a few degrees makes sense.

 Smart thermostat settings that actually help